LucyHeath/Lay-by/README.md

 * A few design changes: larger logo on landing page, larger and bolder font on the location card infographics/text, more info with hover for the infographics.
 * Make more of user profile- add bio and add user name with click through to public profile on locations they have added or reviewed.
 * Add in modals when the user clicks on "Delete" anywhere on the site, to prevent accidental deletion.
+* Error handling - this is not displyed on the  register/login form.